popivanovlubomir/slimframework/README.md

 ## Use application
 * Import postman collections and environment files
 * Run the app via you local webserver
+* Create database and set the name/connection data in the phinx.yml in order to be able to run the migrations
+* Run:
+##
+    php vendor/bin/phinx migrate -e development
 * Use postman to test endpoints